Alien Base (ALB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Alien Base Historical Price

-According to the latest data gathered on Alien Base live price page, the current price of Alien Base is 0.071887USD.
-The circulating supply of Alien Base(ALB) is 167.88M ALB , giving it a market capitalization of $12.06M.
+According to the latest data gathered on Alien Base live price page, the current price of Alien Base is 0.108242USD.
+The circulating supply of Alien Base(ALB) is 169.83M ALB , giving it a market capitalization of $18.38M.

 The Alien Base Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ALB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.